dabrze/topsis-msd-improvement-actions/docs/source/index.rst

 **MSDTransformer** is a Python library for visualisations and actions in MSD space.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information.
+For guide how to install the library chcek the :ref:`installation` section.

 .. note::